rails/jbuilder/README.md

 end
 ```

-Keys can be auto formatted using `key_format!`, this can be used to convert keynames from the standard ruby_format to CamelCase:
+Keys can be auto formatted using `key_format!`, this can be used to convert
+keynames from the standard ruby_format to camelCase:

 ``` ruby
 json.key_format! camelize: :lower